exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-1.md

 ### The LaTeX formulae

-The theory utilises three formulae:
+The theory utilizes three formulae:

 - The primary (upper) equation, through **getPrimaryEquation**.
 It needs to be refreshed manually every time you want to reflect a change (e.g. new milestone or term unlocked), using **theory.invalidatePrimaryEquation**.
 - The secondary (middle) equation, through **getSecondaryEquation**.
 It needs to be refreshed manually using **theory.invalidateSecondaryEquation**.